Peter Mandelson: Allegations of corruption and conflicts of interest

-In October 2008, Mandelson was reported to have maintained private contacts over several years with Deripaska, most recently on holiday in August 2008 on Deripaska's yacht at Taverna Agni on the Greek island of Corfu.
+In October 2008, Mandelson was reported to have maintained private contact over several years with Oleg Deripaska, most recently on holiday in August 2008 on Deripaska's yacht at Taverna Agni on the Greek island of Corfu.
 News of the contacts sparked criticism because, as European Union Trade Commissioner, Mandelson had been responsible for two decisions to cut aluminium tariffs that had benefited Deripaska's United Company Rusal.
 Mandelson denied that there had been a conflict of interest and said that he had never discussed aluminium tariffs with Deripaska.
 On 26 October 2008 the Shadow Foreign Secretary William Hague said the "whole country" wanted "transparency" about Mandelson's previous meetings with Deripaska.
 In response, Prime Minister Gordon Brown said Mandelson's dealings with Deripaska had been "found to be above board".
 Mandelson said that meeting business figures from "across the range" in emerging economies was part of his brief as EU Trade Commissioner.
 On 29 October 2008, while Mandelson was on a ministerial visit to Moscow, it was alleged in the British press that Valery Pechenkin, the head of security at Deripaska's company Basic Element, had organised a swift entry visa for Mandelson when he turned up in Moscow to visit Deripaska in 2005.

-Alleged influence of pension
+Alleged conflict of interest around pension

-As a former EU Commissioner, Mandelson became entitled to a £31,000 pension upon reaching the age of 65 years.
-It was reported by Christopher Hope of The Daily Telegraph in 2009 that Mandelson's pension was contingent on a "duty of loyalty to the Communities", which also applied after his term in office.
-The TaxPayers' Alliance, which was reported to have uncovered the threat to his pension, demanded that he should declare the conflict of interest and either relinquish his EU pay cheques or resign as a minister.
-"When one considers that his new ministerial post deals specifically with business, enterprise and regulatory reform – all areas that are intimately involved with EU legislation, regulation and policy –" the group said, "the conflict of interest is even more stark."
-Mandelson did not agree that he had a conflict of interests.
-"He has always had a clear view of British interests and how they are secured by our EU membership," a spokesperson said.
+As a former EU Commissioner, Mandelson became entitled to a £31,000 pension upon reaching the age of 65.
+It was reported in 2009, after Mandelson had returned to the British government, that his pension was contingent on a "duty of loyalty to the Communities", which also applied after his term in office.
+The TaxPayers' Alliance demanded that he should declare this a conflict of interest and either relinquish his EU payments or resign as a minister.
+Mandelson did not agree that he had a conflict of interest.
 The website Full Fact reported in 2019 that the claim was incorrect, stating that while there are rules governing the conduct of current and former EU staff members, which can lead to pensions sanctions, the European Commission had informed them that it would be "probably impossible" for such people to lose their pension for criticising the EU or supporting Brexit.
-Full Fact also pointed out that there had been multiple cases of both current and ex-commissioners criticising the EU – in April 2019, German former Commissioner Günter Verheugen criticised the EU's Brexit negotiating position, saying "the problem is on the EU side", while in 2017 British former Commissioner Lord Hill had supported "getting on" with Brexit.
+Full Fact also pointed out that there had been multiple cases of current and former commissioners criticising the EU.